A night photographing the Milky Way in one of the best places on earth for stargazing

 This tour is designed for everyone — from serious photographers wanting to develop their night sky skills, to complete beginners who simply want to spend an evening under one of the most extraordinary night skies on earth.

 If you have a camera, a smartphone or nothing at all — you are very welcome.
 I will show you how to get the best out of whatever you have with you, and the evening is genuinely spectacular regardless of whether you take a single photograph.
+But please note the minimum requirements re equipment if you want to make pictures of the night sky.

 If you want to take your own photos you will need a tripod — whether it is for a mirrorless, compact or DSLR camera, or a small one you can connect to your iPhone if you are shooting on a phone.
 Keeping the camera still for the long exposures required in night photography is critical to getting a good result.